 Allocation of state budget support to consumer protection activities is regulated by an appropriate regulation of the Minister of Economic Affairs and Communications.

-According to regulation no. 90, adopted in 2007, a signed application for the support to consumer protection activities must be submitted by the applicant to the Ministry of Economic Affairs and Communications no later than by 31 December of the year preceding the year for receiving the support.
+According to regulation no. 25, adopted in 2016, a signed application for the support to consumer protection activities must be submitted by the applicant to the Consumer Protection Board no later than by 15 January of the year for receiving the support.
 Standard support application forms for consumer protection activities and the implementation of related projects are given in Annexes 1 and 2 to the regulation.
-Standard operational and financial report forms are given in Annexes 3 and 4 to the regulation.

 In 2017, 20 000 euros were allocated from the state budget to support consumer organisations.